AkhilSasidharan7/i6Automation/README.md

 FRAMEWORK:

-	The project is created using BDD Cucumber framework.
-Gherkin language reduces the gap between business users and programmers/developers.
+	The test suite is developed using BDD Cucumber.
+	Gherkin language is used for writing the feature files which reduces the gap between business users and developers.

-Report:

-	Once the execution is completed, the report can be viewed at target/TestReport.html
+	Selenium 4 is used for browser automation
+	Java is used as the programming language
+	Junit is used for assertions
+	Log4j is used for logging
+	Maven dependencies can be found the pom.xml file